orpheus-db/implementation/README.md

 <!-- Our experimental evaluation demonstrates that, comparing to other alternatively data models, our data model paired with the partition optimizer has about `10x` less storage consumption, `1000x` faster for the commit operation.  -->

-Our experimental evaluation demonstrates that, comparing to the data model that represent the dataset as a relation and add an extra attribute corresponding to the version number vid, our data model paired with the partition optimizer has about `10x` less storage consumption, `1000x` faster for the _commit_ command and comparable performance for the _checkout_ command.
-In other words, OrpheusDB has an efficient balance for both storage consumption and query latency.
+Our experimental evaluation demonstrates that, comparing to the data model that represents the dataset as a relation and add an extra attribute corresponding to the version number vid, our data model paired with the partition optimizer have about `10x` less storage consumption, `1000x` less time for the _commit_ command and comparable query performance for the _checkout_ command.
+In other words, the OrpheusDB has an efficient balance for both storage consumption and query latency.

 ### System Requirement